 In repair, ligamentous ruptures are be repaired arthroscopically with reattachment using wires and screws to help hold the repaired tissue in place until healing.

 Few complex tears that require open repair.
-For example, detachment of the radioulnar ligaments usually requires open repair.
+For example, a detachment of the radioulnar ligaments usually requires open repair.
 Instability of the distal radioulnar joint may require the use of wires.

 Ulnar Shortening Osteotomy